creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-AttentionRollout.md

 To account this residual connections they add an identity matrix to the attention matrix and re-normalize : $$A = 0.5W_{att} + 0.5I$$

-It is possible to analyse each head separately but in the paper they propose to average the attention at each layer over all heads.
+It is possible to analyze each head separately but in the paper they propose to average the attention at each layer over all heads.

 # Attention Rollout

 We can see the network as a graph with :
 * **Nodes** : tokens
-* **Edges** : attention from the nodes of layer to those of the previous layers
+* **Edges** : attention from the nodes of a layer to those of the previous layers
-* **Weights** : attention weight
+* **Weights** : attention weights

-In Attention Rollout the weights are considered as **the proportion of information ** transfered between two nodes.
+In Attention Rollout, the weights are considered as **the proportion of information ** transfered between two nodes.

 To compute the attention from layer $$i$$ to layer $$j$$ we can use this equation :
 <center>